Fourteen Holy Helpers

-The Fourteen Holy Helpers (Vierzehn Nothelfer, Quattuordecim auxiliatores) are a group of saints venerated together by Roman Catholic Christians because their intercession is believed to be particularly effective, especially against various diseases.
+The Fourteen Holy Helpers (Vierzehn Nothelfer, Quattuordecim auxiliatores) are a group of saints venerated together by Catholics because their intercession is believed to be particularly effective, especially against various diseases.
 This group of Nothelfer ("helpers in need") originated in the 14th century at first in the Rhineland, largely as a result of the epidemic (probably of bubonic plague) that became known as the Black Death.

 History of veneration

 Devotion to the fourteen Holy Helpers began in Rhineland, now part of Germany, in the time of the Black Death.
 Among the fourteen were three virgin martyrs.
 A German mnemonic for them says: